Tiger21820/gpsp/README.md

 gpSP for libretro
 =================

-This is a fork of notaz's gpSP (https://github.com/notaz/gpsp) for libretro frontends (like Retroarch).
+This is a fork of notaz's gpSP (https://github.com/notaz/gpsp) for libretroh frontends (like Retroarch).
 Check the original_readme.txt file for more info.

 The current maintainer/main contributor is davidgfnet (check out the repo at